CoVid-19: Is it a good time to invest in private property in Singapore?

 In Singapore’s history, the demand for private properties has generally followed our annual gross domestic product (GDP) per capita.
 Which makes sense, because when the GDP per capita of a country increases, it generally means that its people have higher disposable incomes.
 This means that more people will be able to afford to make a move during this time, and so more people can buy new houses, and the prices for private property in Singapore increase as a result.

 What we’re looking at now, though, is the aftermath of the CoVid-19 pandemic, which may cause many countries’ (including Singapore’s) GDP to drop into a recession.
 In addition to this, home viewings and showcases were stopped for several months during the circuit breaker period, leaving fewer buyers who were willing to buy a home they had never personally seen.
-With this lower demand in mind, it’s easy to see why private property prices fell in both the first and 2nd quarters of this year.
+With this lower demand in mind, it’s easy to see private property prices fell in the first half of this year.
 Housing Development Board (HDB) homes, though, experienced a much smaller fall in comparison.

 Lowered Interest Rates